Background

 How much do people lend?

-Loans can range from $2,500 to much higher.
-Each lender selects the amount that suits them, and we encourage a mix of both smaller and larger loans.
-We generally don’t accept loans smaller than $2,500 due to the administrative work associated with each loan.
+Loans can range from $2,500 to $10,000 Each lender selects the amount that suits them, and we encourage a mix of both smaller and larger loans.
+Please reach out via email if you are interested in loaning us less than $2,500 or more than $10,000.

 What is the duration of a community financing loan?

 We will be offering loan terms of either 10 or 15 years, according to the preference of each lender.
-All loans will be repaid in full at the end of the term.
+All loans will have been repaid in full at the end of the term.

 What are the interest rates on these loans?